How to build a marketplace app

 If you have any issues, you can always contact our support team.

 All done?
 You have your development environment up and running!
-So, at this stage, you have officially completed steps 1–12 in chapter three.
+So, at this stage, you have officially completed steps 1–11 from my list of marketplace app development stages.

 Start customizing your marketplace app